mikesaint-antoine/mikerograd/README.md

 # mikerograd
-Julia version of Karpathy's Micrograd, with an additional Tensor class added.

 Hi, thanks for checking out **mikerograd**!
 This is a Julia version of Andrej Karpathy's original [micrograd](https://github.com/karpathy/micrograd) Python library, with an additional Tensor object-type added.